This story is part of State of Emergency, a Grist series exploring how climate disasters are impacting voting and politics.

 Hundreds of keyboard conspiracists have taken to TikTok, X, Reddit, and other social media sites to say the Federal Emergency Management Administration is withholding critical supplies from stranded communities across the Southeast.
 “Just got down from the mountains delivering supplies,” someone with the username “RastaGuerilla” posted on X on September 30.
 “As crazy as it sounds FEMA is directly confiscating donated items and blocking volunteers from helping, kicking churches out of parking lots, etc.” The post received tens of thousands of likes, and similar messages from people claiming they were in the disaster zone have been racking up hundreds of thousands of views and reposts.

-Search-and-rescue teams hike along the Broad River where North Carolina Route 9 used to be, in the aftermath of Hurricane Helene on October 2.
+Search and rescue teams hike along the Broad River where North Carolina Route 9 used to be, in the aftermath of Hurricane Helene on October 2.

 Sean Rayford / Getty Images

 There’s no saying what percentage of these bogus claims came from people actually in the areas devastated by Helene, let alone whether humans or bots spewed them.
 Regardless of who or what wrote them, the conspiracies are patently untrue.
 FEMA is not confiscating supplies.
 The Biden administration is not trying to kick people off of land it wants to mine for lithium.
-And the federal government most certainly cannot control the weather.
+And the federal government most certainly cannot control a hurricane.
 To disaster researchers, the barrage of pointed conspiracies are further proof that conspiratorial thinking is becoming something of an epidemic.

 “We’ve moved into a space where conspiratorial thinking has become mainstream,” said Rachel Goldwasser, who tracks far-right activity and disinformation at the Southern Poverty Law Center.
 “Every tinfoil hat out there that says the government controls the weather now feels validated because Marjorie Taylor Greene said so, too.”

 Disasters invariably kick up a cloud of conspiracies aimed at casting doubt on government’s legitimacy — the dark corners of society have long typecast FEMA as a sinister, all-powerful boogeyman capable of the most outlandish and fiendish deeds.
 During the COVID-19 pandemic, conspiracists alleged that it was seizing medical supplies from hospitals and local governments.
-Similar rumors about FEMA and the Red Cross confiscating donations in Lahaina ricocheted around the internet after the devastating wildfire in Hawaii last year.
+Similar rumors about FEMA and the Red Cross confiscating donations ricocheted around the internet after the devastating wildfire in Hawaiʻi last year.

 But experts told Grist that the storm’s proximity to Election Day has produced a toxic stew of conspiracies that reflect broader conversations about immigration, workplace inclusivity, and other hot-button issues that Republicans and conservative news outlets have sought to turn into cultural referendums ahead of November 5.